Kowalskiye/PRIVALENS/README.md

 ---

-## 🎯 Problem Statement & Impact
+##  Problem Statement & Impact

 ### **Problems Solved**
-* **🚫 The "Proxy" Problem:** Standard attendance systems are easy to fool with static photos.
+* ** The "Proxy" Problem:** Standard attendance systems are easy to fool with static photos.
 Privalens uses **Liveness Detection (Blink & Smile)** to ensure physical presence, making "buddy punching" impossible.
-* **📶 The "No Signal" Barrier:** Most biometric apps crash without internet.
+* ** The "No Signal" Barrier:** Most biometric apps crash without internet.
 Our **Offline-First Architecture** ensures 100% functionality in rural areas or basements, bridging the digital divide.
-* **🕵️ The "Ghost Data" Issue:** Raw logs are hard to analyze.
+* ** The "Ghost Data" Issue:** Raw logs are hard to analyze.
 We use **Gemini AI** to transform data into actionable insights (e.g., *"Student X is late every Monday"*), enabling proactive intervention.

 ### **Contribution to Society**
-* **🎓 Educational Integrity:** Guarantees accurate records for schools, helping identify disengaged students early.
+* ** Educational Integrity:** Guarantees accurate records for schools, helping identify disengaged students early.
-* **🌍 Digital Inclusion:** Runs on low-end hardware (via TensorFlow Lite) and works offline, bringing high-tech security to under-funded or remote institutions.
+* ** Digital Inclusion:** Runs on low-end hardware (via TensorFlow Lite) and works offline, bringing high-tech security to under-funded or remote institutions.
-* **🛡️ Privacy:** Processes facial features on the **Edge** (on-device) rather than streaming video to the cloud, respecting user privacy.
+* ** Privacy:** Processes facial features on the **Edge** (on-device) rather than streaming video to the cloud, respecting user privacy.

 ---

-## 💻 Tech Stack

 ## 💻 Tech Stack